psu13/mutable-hakyll/posts/mahler-too.md

 thematic prelude to the Mahler which after all is a musical treatise on life, death, the afterlife, and the forever glory of God and all that.

-The Mahler starts with an extended funeral march in a gigantic extended [sonata](https://en.wikipedia.org/wiki/Sonata_form) form.
+The Mahler starts with an extended funeral march in a deformed and extended sort of [sonata](https://en.wikipedia.org/wiki/Sonata_form) form.
 Like Bruckner there are a wide range of orchestral textures and colors, and some of those giant brass chorales.
 But the music is nothing like Bruckner at all.
-Bruckner plays like a somewhat static ediface that you just stand and admire.
-Mahler is more like a movie with its own internal narrative.
-Nothing ever stays still, instead it's more like you hurdle from moment to moment, full of uncertainly and neurosis.
+Bruckner plays like a somewhat static edifice that you just stand and admire.
+Mahler is more like a moving picture.
+Nothing ever stays still, instead it's more like you hurdle from moment to moment, full of uncertainty, terror and neurosis.
 To me it's really a work about the 20th century, even though it was written at the very end of the 19th.

 The 90 or so minutes of the piece are made up of that huge first movement, then two shorter things, then a fourth and fifth movement that take 40 minutes to get you to the